mikrotron-zg/Marlin1.1.9-for-Creality/README.md

 _Marlin 1.1.9 firmware for Creality 3D printers and different upgrades_

 Based on [Marlin](https://github.com/MarlinFirmware/Marlin) firmware, with different configurations for Creality 3D printers (mainly Ender 3 series), e.g. silent board or BLTouch upgrade.
 This version is derived from _1.1.x-bugfix_ branch.
+This **is not official Creality firmware** and it lacks some features (e.g. power loss resume), but **it does have thermal runaway protection enabled** on the other hand.

 ## Directories